swangarch/zero2ml/README.md

 $$

 #### Gradient of the Loss Function

 Using the chain rule, the partial derivative with respect to each parameter (both weights and bias) can be derived.
-Collectively, these partial derivatives form the gradient:

-Using the chain rule, the partial derivative with respect to each parameter (both weights and bias) can be derived.
-The result is analogous to linear regression, with the difference that the hypothesis function uses the sigmoid activation:
+The result is similar to linear regression, with the difference that the hypothesis function uses the sigmoid activation:

 $$
 \frac{\partial J}{\partial \theta_j}